Orphan Drug Act of 1983: Effectiveness

 Drug companies nearly universally believe the ODA to be a success.
 Before Congress enacted the ODA in 1983 only 38 drugs were approved in the USA specifically to treat orphan diseases.
 In the US, from January 1983 to June 2004, a total of 1,129 different orphan drug designations have been granted by the Office of Orphan Products Development (OOPD) and 249 orphan drugs have received marketing authorization.
 In contrast, the decade prior to 1983 saw fewer than ten such products come to market.
 From the passage of the ODA in 1983 until May 2010, the FDA approved 353 orphan drugs and granted orphan designations to 2,116 compounds.
 As of 2010, 200 of the roughly 7,000 officially designated orphan diseases have become treatable.
 In 2010, drugmaker Pfizer established a division to focus specifically on the development of orphan drugs as other large pharmaceutical companies focused greater efforts on the orphan drug research.

 Some critics have questioned whether orphan drug legislation was the real cause of this increase (claiming that many of the new drugs were for disorders that were already being researched anyway, and would have had drugs developed regardless of the legislation), and whether the ODA has really stimulated the production of truly non-profitable drugs; the act also received some criticism for allowing some pharmaceutical companies to make a large profit off of drugs that have a small market but still sell for a high price.
 While orphan drug status is given to drugs with "no reasonable expectation" of profitability, some orphan drugs have gone on to net large profits and/or receive widespread use.
 The topic of profit in the aftermath of the ODA was addressed in November 2013 in the Seattle Times where the following quote appeared:

 Provigil was an orphan drug and went on to be a blockbuster.

 Regulatory harmonization

-In an effort to reduce the burden on manufacturers applying for orphan drug status, the FDA and EMA agreed in late 2007 to utilize a common application process for both agencies.
+In an effort to reduce the burden on manufacturers applying for orphan drug status, the FDA and the European Medicines Agency (EMA) agreed in late 2007 to utilize a common application process for both agencies.
 However, the two agencies will continue to maintain separate approval processes.